History of UK immigration control: 1945–1961: Post-war growth of Commonwealth immigration

 Re-establishing normal controls after the war took time to accomplish.
 Dover was eventually fully staffed again after a gap of six years and Croydon airport was reopened to passenger traffic.
 Southampton was faced with a rising number of passenger liners returning to peacetime service.
 A far reaching report by the Croydon Inspector after the war reviewed the processes for dealing with the growing number of air passengers.
 It suggested that these should, in future, be separated into inbound and outbound control areas and that arriving passengers should be marshalled or “funnelled” into one control area regardless of what aircraft they had arrived on.

 In 1946 the major airport controlling air traffic was Hurn Airport in Dorset.
 Although well organised, its location so far from London made it unpopular with carriers.
 It was agreed that the main passenger airport for London would be Heathrow, which opened on 1 May 1946 and came under the command of the Croydon Inspector.

 It was still a time of displaced people finding their way home after the war and passenger liners still travelled to the West Indies to return servicemen who had been de-mobbed.
 The owners of the shipping lines sought to reduce their costs for return journeys, which promised to otherwise have few passengers, and offered cut price fares to the UK.
 The first of these vessels to arrive, in 1947, was the now little remembered MV Ormonde which brought 108 migrant workers and attracted little notice.
-The arrival of the MV Empire Windrush, generated far greater attention.
-She arrived at Tilbury and brought with her approximately 500 regular passengers and a large number of stowaways as reported by Pathe news.
+The arrival of the HMT Empire Windrush, generated far greater attention.